The Crazy Rich Asians is coming. Here’s everything we know as production resumes.

 The screenwriter of the first film, Adele Lim, has since worked alongside ex-colleagues Gemma Chan and Awkwafina as she co-wrote the Oscar-nominated animated film, Raya And The Last Dragon.

-She is also planning to make her directorial debut with a self-titled R-rated comedy, starring actress Ashley Park of Emily in Paris fame, as announced in 2021.
+She is also planning to make her directorial debut with a self-titled R-rated comedy, starring actress Ashley Park of the Emily in Paris fame, as announced in 2021.